 We suggest that some service calls received by the DPD could be shifted to unarmed personnel outside the DPD without increasing risk to the community or to responders.
-The nuisance/code enforcement, traffic/minor violations, and property theft categories are the primary candidates for near-term diversion to unarmed responders, with mental health/welfare check calls a possible medium-term goal.
+The nuisance/code enforcement, minor traffic violations (to the extent permitted by State law), and property theft categories are the primary candidates for near-term diversion to unarmed responders, with mental health/welfare check calls a possible medium-term goal.
 Between 2015 and 2019, these four categories comprised 23.9% of service calls received by the DPD.
-Any such shifts would be led by considerations of both client and responder well-being.
+Any such shifts would be led by considerations of both client and responder wellbeing.